 Tucker the Dog is at doggie camp and a friend is house-sitting and taking tender loving care of my tomato seedlings.
 Life, for now, is good.
 Thank you all for being so awesome!

 So what about you – what did you do to prep this week?

 Enjoy your next adventure through common sense and thoughtful preparation!

 If you have not done so already, please be sure to like Facebook which is updated every time there is an awesome new article, news byte, or link to a free survival, prepping or homesteading book on Amazon.
 You can also follow Backdoor Survival on Twitter, Pinterest, and Google+ and purchase my book, The Prepper’s Guide to Food Storage from Amazon.

-Almost Free: At the time of this writing, this whistle is a only under $1 with free shipping.
-How bad can it be?
+Almost Free: How bad can it be?
 Mine finally arrived and it is LOUD: 3 in 1 Survival Whistle with Compass Thermometer.

 Is this worth 93 cents?
 You bet!

 Bargain Bin: For your discernment, here are some items that are popular with BDS readers including the items in the current Amazon Top 10.

 Gamma Seal Lids: If you can get your hands on some free buckets, this is the way to go.

 Morakniv Craftline Q Allround Fixed Blade Utility Knife: Also known as the Mora 511, this is now my favorite knife.
 It is made of Swedish steel and is super sharp.